 First contact resolution (FCR).

-This is the percentage of interactions where your agents are able to resolve a customer’s issue during the first call, chat, or email.
+This is the percentage of interactions where your agents can resolve a customer’s issue during the first call, chat, or email.
 A high first contact resolution (also known as first call resolution) means your agents are knowledgeable and highly effective in their work.
 On the other side of the spectrum, a low percentage means that there is room for coaching and training to improve your agents’ product and service knowledge.

 This metric measures whether your agents are managing and adhering to their schedules.
 You can calculate it by taking the total time a call center agent is available and dividing it by the time they are scheduled to work.
 The resulting percentage will help you to identify whether your agents are where they are supposed to be, when they are supposed to be there.
 Adherence relies on status reports built into your call center software such as offline, available (idle), wrap up, etc. and as a total percentage for your contact center it directly informs workforce management ROI.